 Master of Design Methods

-In addition to the requirements for Master of Design, applicants to the Master of Design Methods program must have at least five years of professional experience (eight to ten years is typical) in leading teams creating novel, effective products, communications or services.
+In addition to the requirements for Master of Design, applicants to the Master of Design Methods program must have at least six years of professional experience (eight to ten years is typical) in leading teams creating novel, effective products, communications or services.
 A document or portfolio representing this work is required along with three letters of recommendation from professional colleagues.
 The quality of this professional work substitutes for GRE/GMAT test scores.

 Doctor of Philosophy

 Applicants to the Ph.D. program must hold a master’s degree in design from an accredited educational institution, have a distinguished record of academic achievement, and be very highly recommended.
 Applicants without a master’s degree should apply for the M.Des. program.
 Doctoral applicants with a master’s degree in design must show evidence of distinguished academic and, if appropriate, professional work in their fields.
 Depending on the applicant’s academic background and intended area of study, other prerequisite courses may also be required.

 Dual Degree Program